RuBAN-GT/bungie_client/README.md

 # Bungie Client

-This gem makes possible to use [Bungie API](http://destinydevs.github.io/BungieNetPlatform/docs/Endpoints) (and Destiny API too) with authentication if necessary.
+This gem makes possible to use [Bungie API](http://destinydevs.github.io/BungieNetPlatform/docs/Endpoints) (and Destiny API too).
 It can be useful, if you decide create your application for [Destiny Game](https://www.bungie.net/en/pub/AboutDestiny).

 ## Installation